SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

    The `mystore` folder and the new app are created.

-4. Access the newly created `mystore` folder with the following command:
+3. Access the newly created `mystore` folder with the following command:

-     ```bash
+     ```shell
      cd mystore
      ```

 ## Spartacus Project Setup

 The easiest way to start a new project is to use Angular Schematics to quickly set up your application.

 For a full list of available parameters please visit Spartacus schematics [documentation](https://github.com/SAP/spartacus/tree/develop/projects/schematics).

-### Setting up the core B2C project using schematics ###
+### Setting up the Core B2C Project Using Schematics

 To install the latest official release of Spartacus using schematics: